Yes, We Do That!

-This week the engineer was listening to a brief presentation about Trenton and we claimed to do everything in house.
+This week the engineer was listening to a brief presentation about Trenton.
 The electrical, mechanical, and BIOS level design capability is so engrained in our mindset that we really don’t even think to emphasize it; so the Trenton presenter just briefly mentions our design capabilities and moved on.

 The engineer held up his hand, stopped the presentation, and intended to call “B.S.” in front of everyone in the room.

 “Wait, you’re telling me that you design your own processor board.”

 The engineer was still skeptical.
 After all, how many companies in the world actually design and manufacture computer boards?

 The engineer reiterated the same question again,